lookeypl/lkCommon/README.md

   * `Average` - Template for calculating an average of given type.
   * `Constants` - Various constants used throughout Math modules.
   * `Interpolator` - Base class for various interpolation routines.
 Supports only `Linear` so far.
+  * `Matrix4` - Fast, zero-overhead implementation of 4x4 matrix, using SSE instructions.
   * `Random` - Implementation of various randomization algorithms.
   * `RingAverage` - Template for calculating an average of given type, for given collection of numbers.
   * `Utilities` - Various math-related utilities, more of one-offs which don't fit in any particular category